stefan-hoeck/idris2-elab-util/src/Doc/Generic1.md

 it is trivial to derive implementations of `Eq` and other typeclasses without the need of meta programming.

-Another example with a sum-type:
+Another example, this time with a sum-type:

 ```idris
 public export